azuline/rose/docs/METADATA_TOOLS.md

 actions = ["replace:K-Pop"]
 ```

-The `rose metadata run-stored-rules` command will run the above three rules,
+The `rose rules run-stored` command will run the above three rules, along with
-along with any other rules I have in my configuration file, on the entire
+any other rules I have in my configuration file, on the entire library.
-library.

 ## Mechanics